1d3o/dakarai/README.md

 Possible options are:

-- **no-migrations** : avoid the generation of User and UserPassword models and migrations.
+- **no-migrations** : avoid the generation of User and UserPassword migrations.